 View our Nippers Clothing webpage for more information.

 Nippers will only be cancelled in the event of severe weather – contact your age managers to confirm.

 Water events will be held at the discretion of water safety and the patrol captain.
 The decision will be made based on conditions and the age group’s competency.

 Yes.
 Please ensure your child’s name has been marked off the roll with the respective Age Manager – prior to leaving the beach.

 Twilight Nippers is run on a Saturday, where it would otherwise conflict with a Carnival that may be running on the Sunday morning.

 Twilight Nippers is a fun event starting at 3pm and finishing at 5.30pm followed by a BBQ and ‘sippers’ on the balcony of the Betty Barry Room.
 This is a fun and social evening for Parents and Nippers alike.

 Children in U6 & U7 can still join nippers even if they are not proficient (able to swim 50metres) in the water.

-However, once children reach U8 and above they are required to take an annual proficiency swim and float test.
+However, once children reach U8 and above they are required to take an annual preliminary evaluation swim and float test.

 Children U8 and above must be proficient (able to swim 50metres) in order to participate in the Nipper program.